-Partnering or Participating Agencies
+Participating Agencies

-The Merger Team is comprised of the appropriate MOU Signatories and other agencies that are considered partnering or participating agencies.
+The Merger Team is comprised of the appropriate MOU Signatories and other agencies that are considered participating agencies.
 The composition of agencies on each Merger Team varies depending on the subject project's location and scope.
-Please see the MOU Appendix A: Merger Roles and Responsibilities for more information.
+This term will be used synonymously with "Merger Team Member."
+Please see the MOU Attachment A: Merger Roles and Responsibilities for more information.